 - In the Old World of Darkness, The Syndicate is the economic arm of the Technocracy.

 - Dungeons & Dragons: Your typical Thief's Guild in a big city will be one of these.
 Depending on the setting, a variety of other guids, like an Assassin's Guild or Mage's Guild, might be involved in nefarious criminal schemes.

 - The Shadow Thieves in the Forgotten Realms.
-They double as a Religion of Evil, since they are the devoted worshippers of Mask, the god of thieves.
+They double as a Religion of Evil, since they are the devoted worshipers of Mask, the god of thieves.
 Also the Zhentarim, who are thinking really big and have their hands deeply in politics, effectively even controlling their own small country.

 - Exalted brings us the Guild, a syndicate so wealthy and influential that it qualifies as an N.G.O.
 Superpower, despite being a mortal-run organization in a world ruled by Physical Gods.

 - The Orzhov Syndicate.
 Officially, they're a church.
 Officially.
 Everybody on Ravnica knows that they're in charge of big business as well as organised crime... and if you owe the Orzhov a debt, you're going to pay it off, even after death.